crewlinker/protoc-gen-dynamodb/README.md

 - [ ] MUST generate methods that return PartitionKey (name/value), and SortKey (name/value)
 - [ ] MUST deploy a buf module so users can easily include options
+- [ ] MUST clean-up partitionkey/sortkey method generation if we have type-safe path building
+- [ ] MUST make path-building work with well-known types, and lists of well-known types (how to deduplicate effort?)

 ## Documentation backlog